Exploring your thoughts and feelings with a counsellor can help you live a freer, happier life...

 I see the client as the expert about their life, and tailor my approach to each person and their own understanding of their experiences to support them to make choices that work best for them.

-Other issues I work with include anxiety, depression, relationship issues, parenting and family challenges, discrimination, sexuality, identity, abuse, terminal illness, stress, and trauma.
+Issues I work with include anxiety, depression, relationship issues, bereavement, parenting and family challenges, discrimination, sexuality, identity, abuse, terminal illness, stress, and trauma.

-I am a bilingual English/French speaker and can also offer sessions in Portuguese.
+I am a bilingual English/French speaker and also offer sessions in Portuguese.

 I trained in integrative therapy at the Mary Ward Centre and hold a Diploma in Therapeutic Counselling.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their code of ethics.